Kleinmachnow: Collaboration with neighbouring communities

 In 1967, during the German Democratic Republic, the possibility of a merger of Kleinmachnow, Stahnsdorf and Teltow districts was first considered.
 In 1972, the three districts established an administrative and organizational alliance, nonetheless maintaining their individual legal status.
 Since the reunification of Germany in 1990, debate has persisted over the most effective administrative arrangement; ranging from merely informal cooperation, through contractual collaboration, to full amalgamation into a single large district.
 Despite the district area restructuring that occurred in Brandenburg from 2000 to 2003, Kleinmachnow remains and was unaffected.

 The 2009 Berlin-Bradenburg State Development Plan led to a re-examination of the two-tier system of central places for Bradenburg, involving the establishment of "a framework for spatial development in the capital region of Berlin-Bradenburg".
 The plan proposed four regional centres and fifty medium-sized centres.
 Teltow was noted as the sole medium centre for the region, which would result to reduced financial support for the Stahnsdorf and Kleinmachnow districts.
 The political dispute concerning this proposed change remains unconcluded.

 Sports

 In 2001 and 2007, Eigenherd European School in Kleinmachnow was awarded for its sporting excellence by the Ministry of Education, Youth and Sport in Bradenburg.

-In 2021, the district of Teltow joined forces with Kleinmachnow to create a four-day program for an international contingent of athletes participating in the Special Olympics World Sumer Games 2023, Berlin.
+In 2021, the district of Teltow joined forces with Kleinmachnow to create a four-day program for an international contingent of athletes participating in the Special Olympics World Summer Games 2023, Berlin.
 As a result of their successful application, in 2022 Kleinmachnow was chosen to be the host town for Special Olympics Samoa.
 This endeavour marked the largest district inclusion project to have taken place in Germany with over 200 towns participating in the endeavour.

 Kleinmachnow is one of the three home towns of the basketball team TKS 49ers.